johnny353535/yoi/docs/_pages/utilities/sizing.md

 ## Fixed Width & Height

-At YOI’s default configuration, 60 fixed width and 60 fixed height steps are available.
-Read the step number as multiplicant of 1rem – thus `.w-15` translates to 1rem &times; 15 = 15rem.
-The same logic applies to the fixed height utilities.
+At YOI’s default configuration, 120 fixed width and 120 fixed height steps are available.
+Read the step number as multiplicant of 1rem – thus `.w-15` translates to 1rem &times; 15 = 15rem. *rem* is a mesurement unit relative to the font size of the `<html>` element.
+By default, Yoi’s root font size is 10px.
+So `.w-15` = 1rem (1 &times; 10px) &times; 15 = 150px;

 | `.w-[1–120]`  | fixed width between 1 (1rem &times; 1) and 120 (1rem &times; 120)  |
 | `.h-[1–120]`  | fixed height between 1 (1rem &times; 1) and 120 (1rem &times; 120) |